dhondta/dronesploit/docs/quickstart.md

 The `targets` command then allows to list the discovered targets and their characteristics.

 ![](img/targets-list.png "Displaying the list of targets")

+!!! warning "Scanning"

+    For WiFi drones, the `scan` command only searches for drone targets based on regular expressions, meaning that the matching SSID's are those which are handled by the [related filter](https://github.com/dhondta/dronesploit/blob/master/dronesploit/wifi/drone.py).
+Any other SSID is ignored, so do not be scared if you see no result and there is no drone turned on in the vicinity ; this is normal.

 !!! note "Targets expiration"